trigger-segfault/TerrariaItemModifier/Readme.md

 # Terraria Item Modifier ![AppIcon](http://i.imgur.com/Gs2AaQD.png)

-I didn't like how TerrariaPatcher's ItemConfig plugin worked with the horribly lag and limited options, so I wrote my own.
 Terraria Item Modifier is a patch that adds advanced item customization capabilities to Terraria through configuring an XML file.
 Modify almost any item variable by editing the *ItemModifications.xml* file in your Terraria folder.
 Some variables may require low level knowledge about Terraria.
 Settings are reloaded every time your player list is loaded.

 This patch *should* work with other patches and modifications.